 You know what might help: figure out who didn't do the wrong thing.
 What you have here is an inadvertent integrity sting.
 Now I know you're not supposed to get credit for doing what you're expected to do.
 But you might find something out from who (if anybody) in that squad didn't abuse overtime.
 Whose name didn't come up in a wire tap?
 Who entered the squad, had a look around, and left right away thinking, "maybe uniform patrol isn't so bad after all"?
 But that's not the way these things work.

-[Update: According to Justin Fenton in the Sun these seven were the entire squad squad.
-Worth reading the whole article.
+[Update: According to Justin Fenton in the Sun these seven were the entire squad.
+Worth reading Fenton's whole article.
 As to spending your career "risking your life" to protect others as a defense, this clip from Scott and Bailey comes to mind.]

 It's not that good cops cover for bad cops as much as they stay the fuck away from them.
 Why?
 Because if you know enough to rat somebody out, you're already in way too deep.
 And if you don't know enough, well, what are you supposed to do?
 Go to Internal Affairs and say, "I've heard rumors"?
 And what if some of the rumors happen to be about Internal Affairs?
 Nope.
 What you do is put on blinders to cover your ass.
 Why?
 Because when the shit hits the fan, you don't want to be anywhere near it.
-It's less Blue Wall of Silence than Blue Cone of Silence.
+It's less Blue Wall of Silence than a Blue Cone of Silence.
 And when the bad cops are off segregated in their own unit, it makes it so much easier to see no evil.
 If your Spidey Sense tingles, you stay the hell away.

 And the solution -- and this is always the case -- needs to focus on the wrongdoers rather than be collective punishment on the majority, who are good.
 From my book, Cop in the Hood: